brentp/methylcode/README.rst

 * a genomic fasta file with one entry per chromosome in the genome to which the reads are to be mapped.
-* a reads file. all reads must be the same length and must be from Eckers/Zilberman process
+* a fastq reads file. all reads must be the same length and must be from Eckers/Zilberman bisulfite process

 Output
 ======

 * a textfile containing columns:
    1) seqid (chromosome)
-   2) methylation type (1 to 6)
+   2) methylation type (1 to 6 see below)
    3) basepair position (0-indexed)
    4) reads with C at this position
    5) reads with T at this position

-  methylation can be calculated as 1 - (column 5 / column 4)
+  methylation can be calculated as column 4 / (column 5 + column 4)
-  4 and 5 are corrected for strand (can read G, A respectively for - strand).
+  4 and 5 are corrected for strand (G, A respectively for - strand).

 * a set of binary files for each chromosome in the fasta file. each file contains a value for each basepair in the chromosome--many of which will be